 Parc du carré Royal

 In 1785, Major John French, a military engineer, drew up the plans for the park in the shape of the Union Jack (the English flag).
-The park is now used exclusively for military exercises.
+Then, the park was only used for military purposes.

 In 1801, trees were planted at the request of Sorel residents and in 1858; the officers fenced in the park and placed turnstiles at the entrances to prevent cattle from entering.
 In 1868, it was opened to the public and in1869, the first band stand was set up.